riceissa/breathing/index.md

 One of the disagreements I've seen in the breathing world is the emphasis between techniques vs habits.
 Those on the techniques side (such as anxiety specialists and Buteyko practitioners) present various techniques you can use when you are stressed, anxious, or have breathing difficulty.
 Those on the habits side (such as Peter Litchfield) say that techniques are mere bandage covering up a dysfunctional breathing habit, and that the solution is to unlearn the old habits and introduce new habits.

+(actually i think _some_ buteyko people have basically the same views as me.)

 I find myself somewhere in between these two views.
 In a sense, I think both sides are right, and it's actually quite important to understand what's going on here.
 Techniques are a way of _learning_ a thing.
 Once you've learned it, you don't need to "follow a technique" anymore, it's just a part of you.
 But having it verbally, explicitly, legibly, outlined is a useful step in actually learning the thing initially.
 You follow the technique, you get anxious about whether you're doing it right, you get obsessed about it, you get good at it, and then finally you get bored of it.
 It's all part of the _overlearning_ process.
 Once your bodymind digests it, it poops out the scaffolding of the technique and you can just Do The Thing.
 See also the four stages of competence [@fourstageswikipedia].

 So yes, do the techniques.
 Learn them so well that you get bored of them and forget about them.